USTC-IMCL/subject-LFIQA-software/README.md

 # subject-LFIQA-software Version 2.3

-## New feature
-MPV is used as backend for passive mode.

 This is IMCL software for subjective light field image quality assessment.
 It has been remade with Qt (PySide6).

 The software can be used for subjective light field image quality assessment (LFIQA) .
 As proposed in our JPEG proposal [1], the LF images features differs LFIQA from the traditional 2D image evaluation.
 Thus before your experiment, you need to decide which feature you want to evaluate and how to display them to your subjects.